Fernando Matthei: Political career

 Before becoming a junta member, Matthei was Minister of Health of the military government.

+On October 5, 1988, he was the first member of the Governing Junta to acknowledge the victory of the "No" vote in the national plebiscite.
+On January 10, 2012, he wrote an important letter to the newspaper El Mercurio recounting the events of that night, titled “Facts Are Facts,” in which he stated that, despite disagreements among them regarding the best way to maintain public order that night, General Pinochet and the Junta “never wavered” in recognizing the result of the plebiscite and thus complying with the 1980 Constitution that they themselves had signed.

-In October 1988, Matthei was pivotal in preventing another power grab by Pinochet after the dictator lost the referendum to elect him for a new eight-year presidential term.
-Matthei was the first member of the junta to publicly admit to the press, while entering La Moneda to meet Pinochet, that Pinochet had lost the plebiscite.
-In the wake of his electoral defeat, Pinochet had convened a meeting of his junta at La Moneda, in which he requested that they give him extraordinary powers to have the military seize the capital.
+In October 1988, Matthei was the first member of the junta to publicly admit to the press, while entering La Moneda to meet Pinochet, that Pinochet had lost the referendum, in which if the "Sí" option won, Pinochet would have been elected for a new eight-year presidential term.
+In the wake of his electoral defeat, Pinochet had convened a meeting of his junta at La Moneda, in which he requested that they give him extraordinary powers to have the military control the capital.
 Matthei refused, saying that he would not agree to such a thing under any circumstances, and the rest of the junta followed his lead.

-Later the same day, the government stated that the referendum result would be respected and that the 1980 Constitution path to democracy would be strictly followed.
-Pinochet backed down and accepted the result.
-The ensuing Constitutional process led to presidential and legislative elections the following year.
+Inteligence reports from the United States belived this was a Pinochet's plan to seize power, however, on January 10, 2012, Matthei wrote a letter to the newspaper El Mercurio recounting the events of that night, titled "Facts Are Facts", in which he stated that, despite disagreements among them regarding the best way to maintain public order that night, General Pinochet and the Junta "never wavered" in recognizing the result of the plebiscite and thus complying with the 1980 Constitution that they themselves had signed.